nemanja322019/WEB2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Source code for a cloud function.
-It provides scheduled exports of measurement data from BigQuery to Google Cloud Storage in AVRO format, organized by date and vendor.
-It simulates the behavior of a Permanent Event Storage (PES) system.
+Source code for software application used in Energy Monitoring Project for generating fake measurements data to be used in e2e testing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>